krisgun/inviwo/modules/labtransformations/readme.md

-Lab about transformations for the courses DH2320 and DD2258
+descriptions for the LabTransformations module